Causal-net category: Generalized minor theory

 As in the case of CG-minor, Theorem \ref{contraction} and Theorem \ref{sub} imply the equivalence of Definition \ref{cm1} and the following definition.

-\begin{defn} $H$ is a contraction minor of $G$ if $H$ can be obtained from $G$ by a sequence of the following three types of fundamental operations: $(1)$ deleting an edge; $(2)$ deleting an isolated vertex; $(3)$ contracting a multi-edge. \end{defn}
+\begin{defn} $H$ is called a \textbf{contraction minor} of $G$ if $H$ can be obtained from $G$ by a sequence of the following three types of fundamental operations: $(1)$ deleting an edge; $(2)$ deleting an isolated vertex; $(3)$ contracting a multi-edge. \end{defn}

-The equivalence of Definition \ref{cm1} and the following definition is a direct consequence of Theorem \ref{contraction} and Theorem \ref{sub} and Lemma \ref{c1}. \begin{defn} $H$ is called a contraction minor of $G$ if $H$ is a contraction of a sub-causal-net of $G$, or equivalently, there is a causal-net $K$ with an embedding $\lambda_{\iota}:K\to G$ and a contraction $\lambda_{con}:K\to H$.
+The equivalence of Definition \ref{cm1} and the following definition is a direct consequence of Theorem \ref{contraction} and Theorem \ref{sub} and the dominating property of $\{\mathbf{Con},\mathbf{EM}\}$. \begin{defn} $H$ is called a \textbf{contraction minor} of $G$ if $H$ is a contraction of a sub-causal-net of $G$, or equivalently, there is a causal-net $K$ with an embedding $\lambda_{\iota}:K\to G$ and a contraction $\lambda_{con}:K\to H$.

+\end{defn} We call $H$ an\textbf{ exact contraction minor} of $G$ if there exists an exact contraction minor $T:H\rightsquigarrow G$.
+Exact contraction minors can be characterized as sub-contractions. \begin{thm} $H$ is an exact contraction minor of $G$ if and only if $H$ is a sub-contraction of $G$, or equivalently, there is a causal-net $L$ with an embedding $\lambda_{\iota}:K\to G$ and a contraction $\lambda_{con}:K\to H$.